Chapter 27 : Confrontation

 I swore under my breath, and pulling out my wand, I locked the door.
 She jumped and looked at my wand warily.
 “What?
 Are you scared of a stick?”
 I snarled.

-She pursed her lips and I said, “I don’t know what your problem is, Mum, but this is getting ridiculous.
+She pursed her lips and I said, “I don’t know what your problem is, Mum,” I spat the word as if it was poison, “but this is getting ridiculous.
 I’m not going to waste my time in pretending you might one day care about me, but I want to know how you can’t feel anything?!
 No remorse, no sadness, not even anger?!”
 My grip tightened on my wand.

 She replied coldly, “I have nothing to say to you.
 You were always a disappointment to me.”